maxkagamine/dotfiles/README.md

    ```
    Fun fact: I looked up the origin of the "wheel" name.
 It comes from "big wheel" which is an older way of saying "head honcho."
 According to Ngram the phrase had a surgence in popularity in the late 40s through the 50s.
 So the term "wheel" is basically 1960s-programmer slang for "Administrator."
 The more you know!
 3. `EDITOR=nano visudo` and uncomment the %wheel line towards the bottom to allow admins to sudo.
-   - The reason we're not adding a sudoers.d file here like the ArchWSL setup guide suggests is we want to be able to override this with our own sudoers file, but they're evaluated in lexigraphical order and we don't want a file starting with "w" overriding us.
+   - The reason we're not adding a sudoers.d file here like the ArchWSL setup guide suggests is we want to be able to override this with our own sudoers file, but they're evaluated in lexicographical order and we don't want a file starting with "w" overriding us.
 Sudoers files should also always be edited using visudo.
 4. Exit out of WSL and `Arch.exe config --default-user max`.
 5. Initialize the pacman keyring (this is the last step from the setup guide; everything after this is custom):
    ```